-Engaging in adultery is not only harmful to your marriage, but it is forbidden by God as a sin against Him and one’s spouse (Hebrews 13:4).
+Engaging in adultery is not only harmful to your marriage but it is also forbidden by God as a sin against Him and one’s spouse (Hebrews 13:4).
 It is self-destructive (Proverbs 6:32).
 And if there are children, they are at risk of a devastating future.
 But, the good news is that restoring a marriage after an affair is possible, with God’s help.
 In fact, not only can your marriage survive an affair, but your marriage can become even stronger than it was before the crisis.
 “Nothing is impossible with God,” (Luke 1:37).

 Your spouse has had an affair, whether a physical affair or an emotional affair, you may find yourself experiencing a sense of denial at first, followed by feelings of betrayal, anger, frustration, and despair.
-It’s likely you’ll at some point also experience feelings of shock, grief, despair, helplessness, fear, anxiety and hopelessness.
-Depression and stress can often may even lead to physical illness.
+You’ll likely at some point also experience feelings of shock, grief, despair, helplessness, fear, anxiety, and hopelessness.
+Depression and stress can often even lead to physical illness.